-Happiness, open-mindedness, and positive thought must be associated with or seeds of luck.
+Happiness, open-mindedness, and positive thought must be associated with or become seeds of luck.
 I searched my memory to find the lucky people I’ve encountered.
 Within a few minutes a name came into my head, then another and soon there was a list.
-The conclusion is lucky people are not uncommon.
+The conclusion is fortunate people are not uncommon.

 Is a lotto win lucky?

 Apparently not!
 The aftermath of millions of pounds in the pocket of a pauper can have disastrous outcomes.
 Is this accurate?
 I suspect not, it is easy to find examples to support the case for anything.
 I’d bet my lotto ticket, most winners are happy and enjoy their winnings.
 If I had a multi-million-pound lotto or Euro lotto win, I would be guaranteed a happy life.
 And I’d be sure to make more than a few of my friends very happy.
 I cannot think of better presents than paying off mortgages, debts and giving a few grand to make lives better.

 I have no time for the: ‘I don’t want the jackpot – I’d like enough to pay off the mortgage and have no bills’.
 The answer is; don’t bother with the lotto, it is pretty easy to be debt-free, it just takes time and dedication.
 George S. Clason’s ‘The Richest Man in Babylon’ explains how to be secure; it is a masterpiece.
 If you are in debt or money is a problem, George will save you, he changed my life.

 I imagine George in Heaven surrounded by souls who he’d save during their lifetime.
 Perhaps the spirits look down on the living reading the book and know if the advice is heeded: security will follow.